 - Short battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t operate.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or constantly turning on and off in a short period of time.

-Our Professionals Can Fix Nest Thermostat Problems
+Our Pros Can Resolve Nest Thermostat Problems